macMikey/4d-google-workspace/Documentation/Classes/cGoogleAuth.md

-﻿# Class cGoogleAuth
+# Class cGoogleAuth

 ## Description
-Manages the authorization and ongoing access with Google.
+There should be a single *cGoogleAuth* object for your app, which will then be passed to other classes such as spreadsheets.

 Extends the cGoogleComms class.

-There should be a single *cGoogleAuth* object for your app, which will then be passed to other classes such as spreadsheets.
+Manages the authorization and ongoing access with Google.

 ## Constructor Parameters